 - Hyper-V Virtual Machines

-This opspack allows you to monitor your host and guest systems, ensuring they are performant on all of your Windows Servers.
+This application monitoring opspack allows for Hyper-V monitoring of your host and guest systems, ensuring they are performant on all of your Windows Servers.
 All checks are done through WMI, making setup and implementation painless.

 |CPU||Hyper-V guest CPU load percentage|